chatsimple

 3. Define employer value proposition

 The Employer Value Proposition (EVP) is the development of employer positioning.
 Companies develop the core message of the value proposition.
-This is intended to express what the company stands for and to focus on the lived values.
+This is intended to express what the company stands for and to focus on the values lived.
 The employer value proposition is the foundation of the employer brand.

-In order to define the EPP, an inventory of the current situation must first be made.
+In order to define the EPP, an inventory of the current situation must be made first.
 The target groups are defined and the competition is analysed.
 Finally, the company's values and vision are worked out.
 In short, employers can work through the following steps to define the employer value proposition:

 1. Analysis of the current situation: What are the company's unique selling points?
 What are the strengths and weaknesses?
 Which values are conveyed?